cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 # Building the Formula

-Now that we have all our variables and an Event to kickoff our formula, we can created the logic of our formula.
+Now that we have all our variables and an Event to kick off our formula, we can create the logic of our formula.

 This can be accomplished in a few steps.